fotomash/ncOS_v21.7/_21.7.2_verify/ZBAR_API_DEPLOYMENT.md

 To integrate with your existing NCOS system:

 1. Replace the `ZBARAgent.process_multi_timeframe()` method with calls to your actual `zbar_agent.py`
-2. Update the journal path to match your system configuration
+2. Configure the journal path using the `JOURNAL_PATH` environment variable or by passing a custom path to `JournalManager`
 3. Add authentication if needed
 4. Deploy behind your NCOS API gateway